ridwanobafunso/ridwanobafunso/README.md

 Shout out 📣 to all my senior software engineers in the industry who do not care about clean code, performance, architecture, automated testing, e.t.c ~~but **do you** 👀?
 YES I do 🤗~~.
 I salute you all 🥂.

-Want an outstanding & brilliant engineer to join your tech team?
+Want an outstanding & brilliant engineer to join your team?
 DM ✉️ me on [Twitter](https://twitter.com/ridwanobafunso) or shoot me an e-mail 📧 at <obafunsoadebayo17@gmail.com>.

 Thanks for reading ❤❤❤